stanford-mse-125-2025/mse-125-2025-website/assignment1.md

 Under no circumstance should you seek out or look at solutions to assignments given in previous years.

 Please install [R](http://cran.rstudio.com/) and [RStudio](http://www.rstudio.com/) before working on this assignment.
+[Section 1.4](https://r4ds.had.co.nz/introduction.html#prerequisites) of R for Data Science has some tips for installation.
 If you're having trouble with the installation, be sure to post on Ed or come to office hours.

-If you need help with any problem, be sure to follow the [Ed posting norms](../ed_tips).
+If you need help with any problem on this assignment and would like to post on Ed, be sure to follow the [Ed posting norms](../ed_tips).

+## Warm up (Optional)

+Read Chapters 1 through 5 of [R for Data Science](https://r4ds.had.co.nz/).
+You are strongly encouraged to work through the examples in an [R Notebook](https://bookdown.org/yihui/rmarkdown/notebook.html) as you read.

+Complete problem 6 of the [3.6.1 Exercises](https://r4ds.had.co.nz/data-visualisation.html#exercises-3) and problem 5 of the [5.6.7 Exercises](https://r4ds.had.co.nz/transform.html#exercises-12).

+We'll be the first to admit that solutions to these problems are freely available online.
+However, we also want to stress that understanding these five chapters will make future assignments substantially easier.

+Completing the warm up will contribute positively to your participation grade.

 ## Overview

-In this assignment you'll explore the baby name popularity data provided by the [Social Security Administration (SSA)](http://www.ssa.gov/oact/babynames/limits.html).
+For the rest of this assignment, you'll explore the baby name popularity data provided by the [Social Security Administration (SSA)](http://www.ssa.gov/oact/babynames/limits.html).
 You'll make extensive use of the R libraries [ggplot2](https://ggplot2.tidyverse.org/) and [dplyr](http://dplyr.tidyverse.org/).
 In particular, we will be examining relationships between names and sex assigned at birth, which we note is distinct from one's gender identity.